ssup2ket/deploy-services/README.md

-# ssup2ket-service-deployment
+# deploy-services

-ssup2ket-service-deployment is the GitOps repository of the ssup2ket services.
+deploy-services is the GitOps repository of the ssup2ket services.
 Because ssup2ket services run on a K8s cluster, it's deployment configuration consists of K8s manifests.
 The k8s manifest is efficiently configured using [kustomize](https://kustomize.io/).
 [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) on K8s cluster monitors this repo.
 When ArgoCD detects changes K8s manifest on this repo, it applies new K8s manifests.

 ## Install kustomize